 Hart helps Pelicans beat Heat, snap 3-game skid

 Josh Hart had a double-double and Brandon Ingram made two clutch jumpers in an otherwise poor shooting night as host New Orleans defeated Miami 110-104 on Friday night.
 Hart came off the bench to score 19 points and grab 12 rebounds as the Pelicans ended a three-game losing streak.
-Jrue Holiday led the way with 20 points and rookie Zion Williamson scored 17, his first game with fewer than 20 points in the last 14 games.
+Jrue Holiday led the way with 20 points and rookie Zion Williamson scored 17, breaking his string of 13 straight games with at least 20 points.

-Lonzo Ball added 16 points, nine rebounds and eight assists while Ingram finished with 12 points of 4-of-20 shooting.
-Jimmy Butler scored 28 for Miami, Duncan Robinson scored 24 on 8-of-14 3-point shooting, Goran Drajic scored 15 and Andre Iguodala had 10 for the Heat, who saw their four-game winning streak end.
+Lonzo Ball added 16 points, nine rebounds, and eight assists, while Ingram finished with 12 points of 4-of-20 shooting.
+Jimmy Butler scored 28 for Miami, Duncan Robinson scored 24 on 8-of-14 3-point shooting, Goran Dragic scored 15 and Andre Iguodala had 10 for the Heat, who saw their four-game winning streak end.

 Robinson broke the Heat's single-season record of 227 made 3-pointers held by Wayne Ellington, but Miami made just 9-of-33 shots from 3-point range after setting a franchise record for made 3-pointers when it went 22-for-44 in a 116-113 victory against Orlando on Wednesday.
 Holiday sandwiched two 3-pointers around a three-point play by Williamson as New Orleans took a 77-58 lead early in the third quarter.